-The beauty of a RESP is that as you contribute money to the plan, the government also contributes to your savings through education grants.
+The beauty of an RESP is that as you contribute money to the plan, the government also contributes to your savings through education grants.
 You can contribute any amount to an RESP up to a lifetime maximum of $50,000 per child.

-Through the Canada Education Savings Grant (CESG), the federal government provides 20 cents on every dollar you contribute up to a maximum of benefit of $500 on an annual contribution of $2500 (i.e. 20% of $2500).
+Through the Canada Education Savings Grant (CESG), the federal government provides 20 cents on every dollar you contribute up to a maximum benefit of $500 on an annual contribution of $2500 (i.e. 20% of $2500).

 Low-income families may qualify for additional government grants through:

-1. Additional Canada Education Savings Grant: You qualify for the additional CESG if your household’s net income is less than $93,208 (2018).
+1. Additional Canada Education Savings Grant: You qualify for the additional CESG if your household’s net income is less than $100,392 (2022).

 For more information on grants and eligibility, visit the Government of Canada RESP page.